cbeauhilton/beauhilton.com/site/about.md

 ### overview

-My research has morphed over the years, as everyone's does, but the consistent thread and drive throughout has been on coaxing large, messy, complex data
+My work has morphed over the years, as everyone's does, but the consistent thread and drive throughout has been on coaxing large, messy, complex data